 Ask your teachers and the Careers & Enterprise Coordinator for help.
 For some occupations and some college courses, certain subjects are important.
-Go to the Careers Resource Area in the Library or to Ms Taylor to find out which subjects are important in relation to your career choice.
+Contact Ms Taylor to find out which subjects are important in relation to your career choice.
 If you are thinking about a specific career or studying a particular subject at university, make sure, you check out what are the essential qualifications.